Lyn McDivitt Duncan

 Dr. Duncan received her MD and Anatomic Pathology training at Washington University School of Medicine in St. Louis and Dermatopathology Training at the MGH.
 She became a member of the MGH Dermatopathology Unit faculty in 1991.

-Dr. Duncan serves on the Harvard/MIT Health Sciences and Technology Program Advisory Board and the Executive Committee of the Harvard Skin SPORE.
+Dr. Duncan serves on the Harvard/MIT Health Sciences and Technology Program Advisory Board and and is co-director of the Harvard Dermatopathology Training Program.
 With an expertise in the diagnosis of skin cancer, Dr. Duncan's research has led to revised classifications of cutaneous B-cell lymphoma and the identification of new biomarkers for malignant melanoma.
 Dr. Duncan reported one of the first series of extranodal marginal zone B-cell lymphoma of mucosa associated lymphoid tissue type (MALT) in the skin and elucidated the diagnostic features that distinguish this tumor from benign lymphoid infiltrates.
 Dr. Duncan's contributions to the melanoma field include the discovery of the melanocyte specific biomarker Melastatin (TRPM1/MLSN), a prognostic factor for early stage melanoma, the development of a collaborative Skin SPORE tissue microarray platform that has been used internationally to evaluation melanoma biomarkers, and the development of a more sensitive analytical platform for melanoma detection in sentinel lymph nodes, in place at the MGH since 1995.
 Dr. Duncan's current work is focused on the elucidation of prognostic factors including biomarkers and analytical platforms that inform patient care as predictors of patient outcome and response to therapy.
 Dr. Duncan's mission in the clinical realm is toward more efficient and cost-effective laboratory processing integrated with an expert consultative diagnostic service.

 Our work in skin cancer focuses on cutaneous lymphomas and malignant melanoma.
 The cutaneous low-grade B-cell lymphomas, follicular lymphoma and marginal zone B-cell lymphoma (MALT lymphoma) may be difficult to distinguish from benign reactive infiltrates (cutaneous lymphoid hyperplasia).
 Using immunohistochemistry, in situ hybridization and PCR techniques, these tumors have been characterized and current classification schemes revised accordingly.